david-grs/david-grs.github.io/_posts/2017-09-14-cpp-clang-travis-cmake-gtest-coveralls-appveyor.markdown

 ---
 layout: post
-title:  "Clang, Travis, CMake, GTest & Coveralls"
+title:  "C++ CI: Travis, CMake, GTest, Coveralls & Appveyor"
 author: David Gross
-date:   2017-09-10 14:52
+date:   2017-09-14 21:57
 ---

-This week, Jason Turner presented [an intro to Travis CI](https://www.youtube.com/watch?v=3ulKzD2cmSw).
+Last week, Jason Turner presented [an intro to Travis CI](https://www.youtube.com/watch?v=3ulKzD2cmSw).
 I've never used it but have wanted to try for a while, so I gave it a shot.
-Here is a short summary of this adventure...
+Here is a short summary of this small adventure...

+First of all, what are these tools we are talking about?

+  * Travis CI: a build farm for GNU/Linux and Mac OS X that also runs your unit tests
+  * Coveralls: it works on the top of Travis CI, by generating coverage report (*lcov* on Linux)
+  * Appveyor: like Travis CI, but for Windows

+> #TL;DR
+> You can checkout all the configuration files on [this github demo project](https://github.com/david-grs/clang-travis-cmake-gtest-coverage-example)

 To start, simply sign in with your GitHub account on [Travis CI](https://travis-ci.org/), this will import all your repositories.
 From there, just enable one of them and add the following *.travis.yml* to your repo: